 At the PTSD treatment program at Recovery Ranch TN, we understand that the key to successful PTSD memory treatment is to help our clients process and understand their memories healthily.
 To learn more about our program, please call us today at 1.844.876.7680.

 PTSD and Unwanted Reliving of Trauma

-All human beings have two forms of long-term memory, known as explicit memory and implicit memory.
-Explicit memories contain the details of a previous experience (what happened, where things happened, etc.) and allow a person to speak about his or her memories in a somewhat objective, factual manner.
-Implicit memories don’t have this type of detailed content; instead, they contain the emotional responses associated with a past event or situation.
-Emotional disconnection or dissociation occurs when the factual content of a memory no longer links up with the psychological/emotional content of a memory.
+All human beings have two forms of long-term memory: explicit and implicit memory.
+Explicit memories contain the details of a previous experience, such as what happened or where things happened.
+These memories allow a person to speak about their memories in a somewhat objective, factual manner.
+Implicit memories don’t have this type of detailed content.
+Instead, they contain the emotional responses associated with a past event or situation.
+Emotional disconnection or dissociation occurs when a memory’s factual content no longer links up with the psychological or emotional content.
 Such a disconnection is not uncommon, although its impact on mental well-being can vary broadly.

 Does It Help Explain PTSD?